-- 5.2.6.2.3 Technical support personnel must satisfactorily complete competency testing prior to assuming independent responsibility for any task that could reasonably be expected to affect the outcome of any examination. - 5.2.6.2.4 Analysts working in any subdiscipline of forensic science must analysis has been temporal analysis has been tem satisfactorily complete competency testing in each subdiscipline
+- 5.2.6.2.3 Technical support personnel must satisfactorily complete competency testing prior to assuming independent responsibility for any task that could reasonably be expected to affect the outcome of any examination. - 5.2.6.2.4 Analysts working in any subdiscipline of forensic science must satisfactorily complete competency testing in each subdiscipline prior to assuming casework responsibility in that subdiscipline.